 In January 2014, SGI-OFRS began separating from SGI and was incorporated as a stand-alone company called Oil Field Restoration Services, Inc, but in its early days due to the previous ownership structure, the company largely operated as a subsidiary to SGI.
 In October 2014, Mr. Anzalone negotiated the complete separation of the company from SGI, believing this legal separation would be key for the company to embark upon a stable growth path and foster working relationships outside of the oil and gas markets.
 More importantly, with OFRS no longer tethered to SGI, a single environmental consulting firm, the new stand-alone company would be able to work with other environmental consulting firms as they would no longer be in competition with SGI.
 This substantially broadened OFRS’s target market.

 Concurrently with the company’s separation from SGI, as 2015 approached, it became clear that a major slump in the upstream oil market was imminent.
-Mr. Anzalone knew it would be imperative for OFRS to expand its reach into different markets, including federal, municipal, federal, and large-scale private development.
-As a small business that relied heavily on the oil market, Mr. Anzalone knew this would be a challenge, but it was a challenge that was surmountable and indeed OFRS has thrived during its subsequent successful years of operation.
+Mr. Anzalone knew it would be imperative for OFRS to expand its reach into different markets, including federal, municipal, and large-scale private development.
+As a small business that relied heavily on the shrinkage of the oil market and closure of oil-related facilities, Mr. Anzalone knew this would be a challenge, but it was a challenge that was surmountable and indeed OFRS has thrived during its subsequent successful years of operation.

 Current Market Positioning & Sample Client List